ArcaneArts/chronon/README.md

 ## Prerequisites
 * Install Docker
 * Install flutter
-* If macos, install xcode / xcode commandline tools
 * Install ollama on the host directly (its wildly more efficient)
+* Have 4gb of storage (this does NOT include the model storage)

 ## Running the Cluster
-* To start, run `flutter run -d <macos/windows>` to start the helm, then use `docker compose up -d`
-* To stop, just kill the flutter instance and run `docker compose down`
+* To start, run `run.command` for macOS or `run.ps1` for windows or just `sh run.sh` for macOS/linux/wsl/git4windows
+* Terminating the run script will also shut down the cluster & cleanup resources

 ## Files & Paths
 * `data/` This is where all of the services store their actual files